livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 Certain categories of article may need revision at different frequencies.
 For information on the review frequencies, see [author information for each of the types of articles](#types-of-articles).

+Article version numbers for articles intended for eventual submission to LiveCoMS should use version numbers less than 1.0 in their GitHub repositories.
+Once accepted for the first time, the article becomes Article v1.0.
+When updating the GitHub version of the article, authors should update the version number, for example, something like Article v1.1).
+In between peer-reviewed, journal-published verrsions, which are denoted Artivcle VX.0, where X is an integer, suthors should use numbers >X.0 and <X+1.0 in the GitHub version, until the article is accepted the next time to LiveCoMS.
+Any numerical versioning system the authors would like is acceptable as long as it follows the rules above, though a `(published version).(major version).(minor version)` scheme will probably be the most understandable to readers.

 ## Engaging the Community in Improving Articles

 We require GitHub use for papers as it provides an easy mechanism for community feedback on the paper, allowing questions, comments, or additions.